Highlands royalty collects over 1,000 pounds of food

 During the first week in August, all the food was collected from pageant groups of surrounding counties.
 Highlands County collected the most food by bringing in 1,102 pounds of food.
 Hardee County royalty collected 385 pounds of food while Okeechobee Crowns for a Cure Queens collected 650 pounds.

-Bob McNeilly, director of the Heartland Food Bank in Sebring, presented a trophy to Highlands County for collecting the most food by weight.
+Bob McNeilly, director of the Heartland Food Bank, presented a trophy to Highlands County for collecting the most food by weight.
 Their efforts also helped to spread the message about combating food insecurity in Highlands County.
 McNeilly said that he plans to award the same trophy next year to the winners making it an ongoing tradition.

 The food drive helped to further build awareness about the Heartland Food Bank and food insecurity.
 In addition to learning about food insecurity statistic in the county, they had the opportunity to learn more during a tour of the facilities.